 Biuret is a phytotoxic component of foliar fertilisers.
-It is common to find high doses of Biuret in low quality urea-based nitrogen fertilisers which may pose a high risk for the health of our lawns.
+High doses of Biuret are commonly found in nitrogen fertilisers based on low-quality urea that may pose a high risk to the health and safety of the health of our lawns.

 During the manufacture of urea, it is bound to ammonia (NH3) and carbon dioxide (CO2) at high temperature.
 This process has by-products such as biuret, the presence of which negatively affects the grass cultivation.
 This phytotoxicant stops the biochemical processes of plant and microbial growth.
 It also has a negative effect on enzymatic and hormonal processes.